Your Private GP and Sexual Health Clinic in Canary Wharf

 - An extremely effective way to protect against HIV infection

-- It involves taking one of the drugs we use to treat HIV on a daily, or as needed basis
+- It involves taking one of the drugs we use to treat HIV on a daily or as-needed basis

 - It is very effective in protecting against HIV infection